ono-midori/ono-midori.github.io/techs/zguide.md

 #### The Dynamic Discovery Problem

 One of the problems you will hit as you design larger distributed architectures is discovery.
 That is, how do pieces know about each other?
-It's especially difficult if pieces come and go, so we call this the “dynamic discovery problem”.
+It's especially difficult if pieces come and go, so we call this the "dynamic discovery problem".

 There are several solutions to dynamic discovery.
 The simplest is to entirely avoid it by hard-coding (or configuring) the network architecture so discovery is done by hand.
 That is, when you add a new piece, you reconfigure the network to know about it.

 ![](./pics/zmq/fig12.png)

 In practice, this leads to increasingly fragile and unwieldy architectures.
 Let's say you have one publisher and a hundred subscribers.
 You connect each subscriber to the publisher by configuring a publisher endpoint in each subscriber.
 That's easy.
 Subscribers are dynamic; the publisher is static. *Now say you add more publishers.
-Suddenly, it's not so easy any more.* If you continue to connect each subscriber to each publisher, the cost of avoiding dynamic discovery gets higher and higher.
+Suddenly, it's not so easy any more.* [突然间事情变得复杂了...]
+If you continue to connect each subscriber to each publisher, the cost of avoiding dynamic discovery gets higher and higher.

 ![](./pics/zmq/fig13.png)